 Toxicologists with the Wisconsin Department of Health Services is recommending Wausau take steps to keep children away from city-owned property where high concentrations of heavy metals were detected earlier this year.

-Test results at city-owned property, once targeted for potential redevelopment, show high concentrations of substances including thallium, which is now banned in the U.S. due to its extreme toxicity to humans.
-Portions of the property, at 1300 Cleveland Ave., are not fenced and can be easily accessed by the public.
+Test results at 1300 Cleveland Ave., once targeted for potential redevelopment, show high concentrations of substances including thallium, which is now banned in the U.S. due to its extreme toxicity to humans.
+Portions of the property are not fenced and can be easily accessed by the public.

 In their letter to the city, DHS toxicologists also caution that residents living adjacent to the property should implement urban gardening practices and avoid tracking soil into their homes to avoid potential exposure.
 Among their recommendations: create a raised bed garden with store-bought soil, wear gloves while gardening or handling soil, wash hands to prevent hand-to-mouth exposure, wash produce thoroughly before eating, peel vegetables, remove outer layers of leafy vegetables and monitor children to ensure they are following proper techniques while gardening.

 Peer-reviewed World Health Organization reports show thallium is especially toxic to children; single doses of as little as 4 mg/kg thallium sulphate have caused toxicity in a child.

 A Phase II environmental study at the property collected subsurface soil samples from 22 locations at two different depths per location.
 Of the 44 soil samples, thallium was detected in 21 locations in concentrations ranging from 0.8 to 1.7 milligrams per kilogram, the report shows.
 Thallium is found at hazardous waste sites at an average of 1.7 milligrams per kilogram, according to the federal Agency for Toxic Substances and Disease Registry.